 Campbell has over 25 years’ experience in providing ASX 100 private companies and public-

 Campbell is highly regarded by the legal and business communities not only because of his expertise in workplace relations law, but also for his innovative approach to delivering legal services.

-Nikki Peck has over 19 years of generalist HR experience working in diverse sectors such as health, engineering, utilities, retail and not-
+Nikki Peck has 20+ years of generalist HR experience working in diverse sectors such as health, engineering, utilities, retail and not-

 Nikki regularly runs Elephant Essential Employment Law workshop and other training.
 She always shares practical tools and techniques on how to overcome real life challenges.

 Gillian is an internationally recognised employment law specialist with a pragmatic approach that is highly valued by clients.
 Gillian is passionate about the future of work and the challenges organisations face both locally and globally.
 Gillian specialises in risk management in business arising from people.
 She is regularly sought as a thought leader on the future of work and complex pieces of legislation such as the Holidays Act and strategic Industrial Relations advice.